GS-11: You qualify at the GS-11 level if you possess one of the following:

-GS-12: In addition to the requirements at the lower grade level(s), you qualify at the GS-12 level if you possess one (1) year of specialized experience, equivalent to at least the GS-11 level in the federal government, which has equipped you with the skills needed to successfully perform the duties of the position.
+GS-12: In addition to the requirements at the lower grade level(s), you qualify at the GS-12 level if you possess one year of specialized experience, equivalent to at least the GS-11 grade level in the Federal government, with the skills needed to perform successfully the duties of the position.
 You must have experience performing the following duties:

 - Making final determinations on complex immigration cases involving eligibility for citizenship and immigration benefits.

 - Writing final determinations with legal analysis to support decision.

 If you do not qualify based on experience or education alone, you may be able to qualify based on a combination of your experience and education.
 For more information on combining education and experience, visit the following website: http://beta.opm.gov/policy-data-oversight/classification-qualifications/general-schedule-qualification-standards/#url=List-by-Occupational-Series

 Probationary Period: You may be required to serve a probationary period of 1 year.

 The qualifications for this position must be met by 11:59pm (Eastern Time) on the closing date of this announcement (Thursday, March 14, 2013).